 The interior deserves particular attention; for it is adapted to the various purposes of a kitchen, a bedroom, a dressing room, and office, and an eating-room.”

 Also included in the interior was a mahogany case that looked somewhat like a writing desk.
 It was engraved with the Imperial arms and was about ten by eighteen inches long.
 It contained the “peculiar necessaire” of Napoleon.
 There was also a liquor case made of mahogany that held liquor, with one bottle holding rum and the other a fine Malaga wine.
 A few English items were also found in the carriage: Windsor soap and an English court-plaster.
-In addition, a writing desk with an inkstand, pens, and wax seals, along with Napoleon’s portfolio, were discovered inside the carriage.
+In addition, a writing desk with an inkstand, pens, and wax seals, along with Napoleon’s portfolio, were discovered.

 To ensure the carriage’s authenticity and validity, M. Simon’s attested to the fact that Napoleon had owned it.
 Madame Tussaud and Sons also obtained a letter written by Bullock about the carriage: